The Wonderful People at Our Magnolia Ranch in Katy, Texas

 Doug Kneis is a life long horse lover.
 His passion started as a six year old with a room full of plastic horses on shelves mixed in with army men, tanks, cannons, and hot rods.
 Doug's wife Elaine convinced him to get back into horses in 1999.
 Doug started Gypsy MVP in 2001 after owning his first two Gypsy Vanners at a time when there were only twenty others of this breed in the United States.

 Doug was a founding board member of the Gypsy Vanner Horse Society and was instrumental in helping the Society incorporate many years ago.
 He currently holds a lifetime membership status with them.
-He is also a founding and lifetime member of The Gypsy Cob and Drum Horse Society and a founding member of the Gypsy Horse Registry of America.
-In 2009 he became a member of the American Gypsy Horse Breed Association.

 A Horse Buying Experience in England